Bricktech2000/Resume/resume.md

 <!-- Development Coordinator was updated to Development Manager around 2023-05-01 -->

 <!--
 _Development Manager — Development Team_ `Ottawa | May 2023–October 2024`
 _Development Coordinator — Development Team_ `Ottawa | November 2022–May 2023`
 -->

 _Development Manager — Development Team_ `Ottawa | November 2022–October 2024`

 <!-- according to https://prisma.hackthehill.com/ -->

 <!-- according to "Hack the Hill I Budget" spreadsheet (actual number is 21699.32$) -->

-- Led development of [open-source event management system](https://github.com/HacktheHill/track-the-hack) based on Next.js and Prisma and used by over **1000 hackers** and **50 organizers** throughout hackathon.
+- Led development of an [open-source event management system](https://github.com/HacktheHill/track-the-hack) based on Next.js and Prisma and used by over **1000 hackers** and **50 organizers** throughout the hackathon.
-- Built and maintained internal payment portal powered by Stripe and React.js in collaboration with sponsorship team that processed upwards of **20 000$**.
+- Built and maintained an internal payment portal powered by Stripe and React.js in collaboration with the sponsorship team that processed upwards of **20 000$**.

 <!--
-- Collaborated with design, development and community teams to fix various issues on [hackathon website](https://hackthehill.com/) and keep it up to date with event information
+- Collaborated with design, development and community teams to fix various issues on hackathon website and keep it up to date with event information
 - worked on website to fix issues
 - worked on sponsorship portal with stripe
 - worked on display system with firebase